-The future of events is hybrid, and with the expanded reach of hybrid events comes a new level of complexity.
-As you seek to engage both in-person and virtual audiences (and ensure that everyone gets the same great value from the experience), a key piece to focus on is the live streaming of your in-person content to virtual audiences.
-A good AV team can be the difference between an inclusive virtual experience and a missed opportunity.
+If you're planning a hybrid event, it's important to engage both in-person and virtual audiences and ensure that everyone gets the same great value from the experience.
+Live streaming your in-person content to virtual audiences is key to accomplishing this, and a good AV (audio/video) team can be the difference between an inclusive virtual experience and a missed opportunity.

 As you're vetting AV teams, there are some basic equipment, software, network, and logistics considerations you should ask about.
 After contracting a company, seize opportunities to prepare AV personnel, speakers, emcees, and event staff ahead of time.